marksimpson82/personal-site-blog/_posts/2011-08-31-unity3d-profiling-calls-to-destroy.md

   - tips
   - Unity3d
 ---
-## Destroy All … Things
+## Destroy All ...
+Things

-I’ve recently been investigating some performance problems in our Unity3d app.&#160; In one specific instance (running full screen on a rubbish laptop), there were numerous large performance spikes caused by the nebulous-sounding “Destroy”.&#160; After prodding a little bit, Destroy is related to calling [GameObject.Destroy()](http://unity3d.com/support/documentation/ScriptReference/Object.Destroy.html).
+I’ve recently been investigating some performance problems in our Unity3d app.
+In one specific instance (running full screen on a rubbish laptop), there were numerous large performance spikes caused by the nebulous-sounding “Destroy”.
+After prodding a little bit, Destroy is related to calling [GameObject.Destroy()](http://unity3d.com/support/documentation/ScriptReference/Object.Destroy.html).

-Unfortunately, Unity3d’s profiler won’t give you any information related to what types of objects are being destroyed, and wrapping your GameObject.Destroy calls in profiler sections doesn’t help, as Unity3d defers the work for later in the frame (so the methods return nigh-on immediately).&#160; As such, you get told “Destroy is taking x ms this frame”, and that’s about it.
+Unfortunately, Unity3d’s profiler won’t give you any information related to what types of objects are being destroyed, and wrapping your GameObject.Destroy calls in profiler sections doesn’t help, as Unity3d defers the work for later in the frame (so the methods return nigh-on immediately).
+As such, you get told “Destroy is taking x ms this frame”, and that’s about it.

 ## Finding the culprits with the profiler